william-mckeon/OpenAgent-logger/README.md

 - No rate limiting → defer to a reverse proxy.

 This separation keeps the capture path narrow, fast, and easy to reason about: validate the envelope, verify the HMAC, write the row, return.

+> **A note on the event envelope.** Every event carries an optional, nullable `session_id` and `user_id`.
+They are caller-supplied correlation fields — the logger accepts them, stores them, and never validates them.
+In the reference stack they arrive `null`; they exist so a caller that *does* track sessions or users can correlate events without a schema change.
+The logger has no opinion about either field beyond storing it.

 ---